Do you know a woman who is being abused? A legal rights handbook

 Your partner might try to monitor your emails, website visits, online bank accounts, social media, or telephone calls.

-Stay away from passwords that your partner knows or can figure out.
+Keep your password private.
+Do not use passwords that your partner knows or can figure out.
 For example, do not use your children’s names, the name of your pet, children’s birthdates, or other words or numbers that your partner knows.

 If you are worried that your partner will try to harass you by email, keep your old email address for them to use and use your new email address for everything else.
 This way, you can also control how often you look at emails from them.